ipums/hlink/sphinx-docs/substitutions.md

 ## 1:1 substitution by data table

 Performs a 1:1 replacement on a filtered subset of the data table.
-If the input column data equals a value in the first column of the substitution file, it is replaced with the data in the second column of the substitution file.
-Used to replace variant name forms with standardized name forms, filtering on sex.
+If the input column data equals a value in the second column of the substitution file, it is replaced with the data in the first column of the substitution file.
+Used to replace variant name forms with standardized name forms, filtering on a column like sex which may affect common names.

 * Attributes:
   * `join_column` -- Type: `string`.
 Column to filter input data on.